syncfusion/ej2-react-docs/src/charts/range-navigator/period-selector.md

 ## Height

-The “height” property allows users to specify the height for period selector.
-The default value of the height property is 43.
+The [`height`](https://ej2.syncfusion.com/react/documentation/api/range-navigator/periodSelectorSettingsModel/#height) property allows the users to specify the height of the period selector.
+The default value of the height property is **43px**.

 {% tab template="rangenavigator/getting-started", sourceFiles="app/**/*.tsx", compileJsx=true %}